 Scott Shepherd is a San Diego native and recent graduate of Fort Lewis College in Durango,

 Colorado.
-Graduating with a degree in Adventure Education, Scott Shepherd is a lifelong
+Graduating with a degree in Adventure Education, he is a lifelong

 learner in outdoor pursuits ranging from sailing, to surfing, to climbing and back country skiing.